 At about the same time Midget was looking for ways to enhance his small wave designs, mini gun pintail shapes were surfacing in Hawaii.
 Dick Brewer compressed big gun shapes in 1968 to come up with what is still a reasonable base for today's big wave boards.
 The pintail could be configured for large and small waves just by altering widths through the mid to rear section.
 The pintail dominated the 1968 World Contest in Puerto Rico when overhead waves arrived for the finals.
 The pintail was the kiss of death for those designs that were promoted as all conquering Fantastic Plastic Machines.

 Rolf Aurness rode a pintail to first place in the 1970 World Championships at Bells/Johanna.
-The extra length (some Aussies were on 5'8'' and 5'10'') in Rolf's 7' pintail gave him a huge advantage, even though he surfed backside for the whole event.
+The extra length (some Aussies were squatting and pumping rather inelegantly on 5'8'' and 5'10'') in Rolf's 7' pintail gave him a huge advantage, even though he surfed backside for the whole event.
 Rolf was able to cross flat sections and then develop down the line speed.

 The late 1960's and early 1970’s settled into short down rail shapes with single and then twin fins.
 Down rails (Mike Hynson) made smaller boards more efficient, they planed sooner, had less drag and rode bigger waves.
 With gradual refinement down rails and tucked edges (Gordon Merchant) brought the rails of a surfboard alive.

 The 1980’s were rocked by Simon Anderson’s ‘thruster’ fin set up.
 Suddenly back foot surfing had arrived.
 Some would argue that it arrived with Col Smith's 1970's vertical goofy foot attack.
-Back foot surfing meant that less surface area could be employed to make a board plane.
+Back foot surfing meant that less surface area overall could be employed to make a board plane.
+That said, tail width area was enlarged to accommodate the back foot.
 The significance of the transition from front to back foot surfing cannot be underestimated.
 Simon's low drag, high rotation fin set up was the key.
 The concept has been adopted right accross the surfboard design and size spectrum.
 Today sailboards and SUPS utilize Simon's concept.